This post may contain affiliate links from which i can earn a commission

-A nutrient dense detox and belly fat burning smoothie with detoxifying healthy ingredients that are full of fibre is a great way to keep menopause hunger at bay.
+A nutrient-dense detox and belly fat burning smoothie with detoxifying healthy ingredients that are full of fibre is a great way to keep menopause cravings at bay between meals and reduce your middle-age spread.
 If you are replacing a meal with a smoothie even better.

-You may as well go to the nearest bakery and buy the biggest piece of sticky cake that you can find and scoff that with chocolate sauce on the side.
+You might as well go to the nearest bakery and buy the biggest piece of sticky cake that you can find to scoff with chocolate sauce on the side.
+At least then you’ll have scratched that sugar craving itch and possible had fewer calories.

 So here are my tips for how to make your belly fat burning smoothie as healthy as possible.

-Bananas have more than 15 grams of sugar per banana and although they add a nice sweetness to your smoothie they are not adding much to its health factor.
-If you can't do without the banana then try to cut down to 1/2 which I find is plenty sweet enough.
+Bananas have more than 15 grams of sugar per banana, that’s like adding 3 teaspoons of sugar into your smoothie.
+I am sure you would even consider contemplating that.
+Although bananas add a nice sweetness to your smoothie they are not adding much to its health factor.
+If you can’t do without the banana then at least cut down to 1/2 which I find is plenty sweet enough.
 Consider adding frozen berries to thicken and sweeten your smoothie.
 Fruits such as mango, pineapple and grapes should be used in moderation.

 The same goes for so-called natural sugars such as honey and maple syrup.
 If you must add these, keep them to a minimum.